The legality of online casino gambling

 The catalyst for change came in December 2011 when the US Department of Justice issued a memorandum opining a revised stance on their interpretation of the Wire Wager Act.
 Until this point the DOJ position had been that the Wire Wager Act made all forms of online gambling illegal.
 The revised position was (and still is) that this Act now only applies to online sports betting and not casino, poker or other games of chance.

 The New Jersey and Delaware laws allow bricks and mortar casinos in those states to offer any of the games they provide on their casino floors in online form.
-New Jersey residents may soon be able to play live dealer games streamed from an Atlantic City casino from their homes.
+New Jersey residents are now able to play live dealer games streamed from an Atlantic City casino from their homes.

 The current legal position in the US is confusing to say the least.
 Prior to 2006, old Federal and State laws like the Wire Wager Act were relied on by authorities as the principle basis supporting the contention that online gambling is illegal and efforts to prosecute operators offering their services to US residents.